AlfieDarko/Till-Tech-Test/README.md

 ## Installation

-Git clone the repo into your documents and go to the views folder and open index.html in your favourite browser
+Git clone the repo into your documents and from the root folder, open index.html in your favourite browser

 ## Usage Example